risingwavelabs/risingwave-operator/docs/general/state-stores.md

       # Container name of the Azure Blob service.
       container: risingwave

-      # Credentials to access the Google Cloud Storage bucket.
+      # Credentials to access the Azure Blob Storage container.
       credentials:
         # Name of the Kubernetes secret that stores the credentials.
-        secretName: gcs-credentials
+        secretName: azure-credentials

         # Key of the account name in the secret.
         accountNameRef: AccountName